 A study of the interactions between organisms and their environment at the individual, population, community and ecosystem levels.
-Prerequisites: BI111 and 112 or BI115 and 116, and CH111;112, CH113;114, or permission of chairperson.
+Prerequisites: BI111;112 or BI120;121, and CH111;112, CH113;114, or permission of chairperson of Biology.
 Prerequisite or corequisite BI203.
 3 hours lecture, 3 hours laboratory or field work.
-Offered each spring.
+Offered as needed.